seakhtar/nsf-sbir/pages/events.md

 ## Upcoming

 We regularly host webinars for startups and small businesses.
-Check back soon to see an updated schedule of our fall webinar series.
+Check back soon to see an updated schedule with our fall webinar series.

 <!-- {% include events-table.html %} -->